 - What baby walkers are, and what they’re used for

-- The safety issues and developmental issues associated with baby walkers
+- The safety issues and developmental issues associated with these devices

 - Plus, better choices for optimal development and safety